The Multiset Partition Algebra: Preliminaries

-\begin{definition} Let $\lambda$ be a partition, and $S$ be an ordered alphabet.
-Given a total order on multisets in $\mathcal{A}_S$, a semistandard multiset tableau (SSMT) of shape $\lambda$ is a filling of the cells of Young diagram of $\lambda$ with the entries from $\mathcal{A}_S$ such that: \begin{itemize} \item the entries increase strictly along each column, \item the entries increase weakly along each row. \end{itemize}
+\begin{definition} Let $\lambda$ be a partition, and $S$ be an ordered set.
+A \defn{semistandard multiset tableau (SSMT)} of shape $\lambda$ is a filling of the cells of the Young diagram of $\lambda$ with the entries from $\mathcal{A}_S$ such that \begin{itemize} \item the entries increase strictly along each column and \item the entries increase weakly along each row. \end{itemize} \end{definition} The \defn{content} of a SSMT $P$ is the multiset obtained by the disjoint union of entries of $P$ (see \cite[Section 2.6]{OZS}).
+Let SSMT($\lambda,C)$ denote the set of all semistandard multiset tableau of shape $\lambda$ and content $C$.